 The only known way to prevent fulminant viral

 can reverse fulminant hepatitis.
 People who have fulminant hepatitis need to be

 hospitalized in an intensive care unit so they can be cared for until their

 condition becomes more stable.
 For some people, a

 liver transplant is the only lifesaving option.
 People

 younger than age 40 who have fulminant hepatitis are more likely to recover

 than older adults or people who have chronic liver

 Depending on the cause of the fulminant hepatitis, about

-40% to 70% of people recover without receiving major treatment.1
+40 to 70 out of 100 people recover without receiving major treatment.1